TechRinger/SaaS-Squash/google/README.md

 ## Recignition

-GC2-sheet was one of the first SaaS C2's that I ran across and wanted to intigrate looCiprian's version as a tribute.
+GC2-sheet was one of the first SaaS C2's that I ran across and wanted to integrate looCiprian's version as a tribute.
 [looCiprian/GC2-sheet](<https://github.com/looCiprian/GC2-sheet>)

-Feel free to support thier hard work
+Feel free to support their hard work
 [paypal link](<https://www.paypal.com/donate?hosted_button_id=8EWYXPED4ZU5E>)

 ## Requirements